 I also explored how classical ideas of the good life are at the heart of a new ‘politics of well-being’, in which governments try to guide their citizens towards happiness and fulfilment.
 In the book, I warn against trying to fit an entire society into one philosophy of the good life, arguing instead that Socrates and his descendants didn’t come up with one definition of the good life, but several.

 Philosophy for Life and Other Dangerous Situations is so far being published in 19 countries: the UK, Ireland, Australia, the US and Canada, Spain, France, Portugal, Germany, Holland, South Korea, Italy, Brazil, Romania, Lithuania, Croatia, China, Taiwan and Turkey.
-It has been #1 in Amazon.co.uk’s philosophy chart and a Guardian Books bestseller.
+It has been #1 in Amazon.co.uk’s philosophy chart, a Guardian Books bestseller, and a Times book of the year.